 To take it one step further, we as fitness professionals can be mindful of maintaining our own proper alignment and posture when we are training and spotting our clients.
 If we ourselves are hunched over our clients while they do crunches or are not using proper biomechanics to support our clients as they strength train heavy weights, we could be risking overuse injuries from our profession.

-Proper posture and ergonomics by no means is a bulletproof method against injury prevention.
+Proper posture and ergonomics by no means are bulletproof methods against injury prevention.
 Yet, it is a critical piece to allowing ourselves and our clients’ optimal movement patterning so that we can continue to perform ADLs injury-free.

-In what ways have you made an effort to support your clients’ posture and ADLs?
+In what ways have you made an effort to support your clients’ posture and everyday activities?

 Page, P., Frank, C. C., & Lardner, R. (2010).
 Assessment and treatment of muscle imbalance: The Janda approach.
 Champaign, IL: Human Kinetics.